Skip to content

 More information: Friends of Wells Festival of Literature

-How do I receive my Friend’s booking benefits?
+How do I receive my Friendsbenefits in the priority week?

 When and where will brochures be available?

 Brochures will be sent by post to Friends and sponsors.
 They will also be available at various locations in and around Wells and the surrounding area, including libraries, information centres, shops, pubs etc. Please look out for them from the end of July!
-The 2024 Festival programme is also available online.
+The 2025 Festival Full Programme is also available online.

 How do I book a ticket for the Festival?